Frequently Asked Questions

 A small group can combine with another booking to fill a charter.
 If both groups have a similar time frame this can work well.
 The groups will need to share the total charter cost.

-Quoted fees are in AUD$ and include food while on board, fuel, port fees, permits, etc.
+Quoted fees are in AUD$ and include food while on board, fuel, port fees, permits, etc. Please contact us to discuss details and availability.

 Do I need to have sailing experience?